BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestTenantTenantName.md

 `func (o *ConfigPutRequestTenantTenantName) HasObjectProperties() bool`

 HasObjectProperties returns a boolean if a field has been set.

+### GetDefaultOriginate

+`func (o *ConfigPutRequestTenantTenantName) GetDefaultOriginate() bool`

+GetDefaultOriginate returns the DefaultOriginate field if non-nil, zero value otherwise.

+### GetDefaultOriginateOk

+`func (o *ConfigPutRequestTenantTenantName) GetDefaultOriginateOk() (*bool, bool)`

+GetDefaultOriginateOk returns a tuple with the DefaultOriginate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultOriginate

+`func (o *ConfigPutRequestTenantTenantName) SetDefaultOriginate(v bool)`

+SetDefaultOriginate sets DefaultOriginate field to given value.

+### HasDefaultOriginate

+`func (o *ConfigPutRequestTenantTenantName) HasDefaultOriginate() bool`

+HasDefaultOriginate returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)